AmirJahan/Moush/README.md

 4. **View** detailed SVG information
 5. **Edit** by selecting paths and modifying properties
 6. **Upload** your edited artwork to the cloud

+---

+## Image Generation Prompt

+A creative digital art studio interface on a modern iPhone displaying an SVG editing workspace.
+The screen shows a vibrant canvas with colorful vector artwork—geometric shapes, icons, and illustrations—with one path selected showing bounding box handles and control points.
+A floating color palette offers fill and stroke options in a rainbow spectrum.
+The sidebar reveals layer thumbnails stacked for multi-layer editing.
+Behind the device, a cloud visualization connects to a gallery grid showing community artwork thumbnails with star ratings and artist avatars.
+The undo/redo arrows curve elegantly near the top.
+Small UI elements indicate authentication—a user profile circle with initials.
+The background blends from creative purple gradients to deep blue, with subtle vector path curves floating as decorative elements.
+Firebase and SwiftUI iconography subtly integrates into corner accents.
+The overall aesthetic combines artistic creativity with professional editing tools—clean iOS design language meets digital art studio functionality.
+Style: app store promotional art, creative software showcase, modern iOS design aesthetic, emphasizing community sharing and professional vector editing capabilities.